doctorfree/MusicPlayerPlus/markdown/mpcpluskeys.1.md

 -   `[ Alt-Up ]`       - Move pane focus up
 -   `[ Alt-Down ]`     - Move pane focus down

-When `mpcplus` is executed in a `tmux` session `Shift-Right Arrow` will switch to a tmux window running the fuzzy media finder `fzmp`.

 ## KEYS - TINY TAG EDITOR

 -   `[ Enter ]` - Edit tag